Anatolian rock: Era of Turkish rock (After 1990s)

-There are also individual rock performers who have gained success such as Ayna, Murat Göğebakan, Haluk Levent, Şebnem Ferah, Barış Akarsu, Ogün Sanlısoy, Demir Demirkan, Hayko Cepkin, Aslı Gökyokuş, Nev, Aylin Aslım, Emre Aydın, Kıraç, Özlem Tekin and Teoman.
-By the end of the 1980s, several metal groups formed in Turkey such as Mezarkabul (Pentagram), and Diken.
+By the end of the 1980s, several metal groups formed in Turkey such as Mezarkabul (Pentagram).

 2010s

-In late 2010s, some rock musicians and bands appeared that harmonizes the folk tunes with rock, such as Turkish singer Gaye Su Akyol, and bands like Palmiyeler, Ayyuka, Makas, Dutch Anatolian rock band Altın Gün and UK based Anatolian rock band Kit Sebastian.
-In 2014, Anatolian Rock Revival Project has started with the vision of preserving the culture of Anatolian rock and transferring it to future generations.
+In late 2010s, some rock musicians and bands appeared that harmonize folk tunes with rock, such as singer Gaye Su Akyol, and bands like Palmiyeler, Ayyuka, Makas, Dutch Anatolian rock band Altın Gün and UK based Anatolian rock band Kit Sebastian.
+In 2014, the Anatolian Rock Revival Project started with the vision of preserving the culture of Anatolian rock and transferring it to future generations.
+Nemrud blends the rich tradition of Anatolian rock with the complexity of Western progressive rock, creating a unique sound.